SchulzLab/SNEEP/README.md

 ```
 Call program with ./src/differentialBindingAffinity_multipleSNPs
 optinal parameters:
 -o outputDir (default SNEEP_output/, if you want to specific it, it must be done as first argument)
 -n number threads (default 1)
 -p pvalue for motif hits (default 0.05)
 -c pvalue differential binding (default 0.01)
--b base frequency for PFMs -> PWMs (default; /necessaryInputFiles/frequency.txt)
+-b base frequency for PFMs -> PWMs (default /necessaryInputFiles/frequency.txt)
+-s file where the computed scales per motif are stored (default /necessaryInputFiles/estimatedScalesPerMotif_1.9.txt)
 -a if flag is set,  all computed differential bindinding affinities are stored in <outputDir>/AllDiffBindAffinity.txt
 -f additional footprint/open chromatin region file in bed file format
--m if flag is set, the  maximal differential binding affinity per SNP is stored in <outputDir>/MaxDiffBindingAffinity.txt
+-m if flag is set, the  maximal differential binding affinity per SNP is printed
 -t file where expression values of TFs are stored (e.g RNA-seq in a tab-seperated format e.g. ensemblID	expression-value)
 -d threshold TF activity (must be given if -t is given)
 -e tab-seperated file containing ensemblID to gene name mapping of the TFs (must be given if -t is given)